-3.5 Measurement bases used to prepare the consolidated financial statements
+■ 3.5 Measurement bases used to prepare the consolidated financial statements

-The consolidated financial statements were prepared using the historical cost principle, with the exception of certain asset and liability classes, in accordance with IFRS.
+The consolidated financial statements were prepared using the historical cost principle, except for certain asset and liability classes, in accordance with IFRS.
 The related classes are described in the notes below.

-3.6 Use of estimates
+■ 3.6 Use of estimates

-Preparing financial statements in accordance with international financial reporting standards requires Group management to make estimates and use certain assumptions that are likely to impact the carrying value of assets and liabilities, shareholders' equity, income and expense items, and information provided in the notes to the financial statements.
+Preparing financial statements in accordance international financial reporting standards requires Group management to make estimates and use certain assumptions that are likely to impact the carrying value of assets and liabilities, shareholders' equity, income and expense items, and information provided in the notes to the financial statements.